Benga-boy/sei-group-project/README.md

 ## KEY LEARNINGS -

+* Team work
+* Pair coding
+* Design
+* GitHub remote working
+* MERN stack
+* Understanding npm packages and how to use docs for 3rd party packages

 This particular week has been the highlight of my time on the course.
 I enjoyed working in a team very much, we were helpful, understanding and collaborative.
 Each member played a key role, whilst playing to their strengths which was amazing.
 I also had a lot of fun working with my coleagues whilst learning an awful lot about how different people work and things they may have worked on but I hadnt before.
 Loved the project and the final outcome